Anarchy, State, and Utopia: Distributive justice

 Nozick analogizes taxation with forced labor, asking the reader to imagine a man who works longer to gain income to buy a movie ticket and a man who spends his extra time on leisure (for instance, watching the sunset).
 What, Nozick asks, is the difference between seizing the second man's leisure (which would be forced labor) and seizing the first man's goods?
 "Perhaps there is no difference in principle," Nozick concludes, and notes that the argument could be extended to taxation on other sources besides labor.
 "End-state and most patterned principles of distributive justice institute (partial) ownership by others of people and their actions and labor.
 These principles involve a shift from the classical liberals' notion of self ownership to a notion of (partial) property rights in other people."

-Nozick then briefly considers Locke's theory of acquisition.
-After considering some preliminary objections, he "adds an additional bit of complexity" to the structure of the entitlement theory by refining Locke's proviso that "enough and as good" must be left in common for others by one's taking property in an unowned object.
+Nozick then briefly considers Locke's labor theory of property for original appropriation.
+He considers some preliminary objections and explores the problems that may arise from it.

+He "adds an additional bit of complexity" to the structure of the entitlement theory by refining Locke's proviso that "enough and as good" must be left in common for others by one's taking property in an unowned object.
 Nozick favors a "Lockean proviso" that forbids appropriation when the position of others is thereby worsened.
 For instance, appropriating the only water hole in a desert and charging monopoly prices would not be legitimate.
 But in line with his endorsement of the historical principle, this argument does not apply to the medical researcher who discovers a cure for a disease and sells for whatever price he will.
 Nor does Nozick provide any means or theory whereby abuses of appropriation—acquisition of property when there is not enough and as good in common for others—should be corrected.